J. D. Martinez: 2014

 On October 3, during Game 2 of the American League Division Series (ALDS) against the Baltimore Orioles, Martinez became the first player in Tigers history—and just the 16th major leaguer—to hit a home run in each of his first two career postseason games.
-Martinez finished the postseason with one double, two home runs, and five RBI in three games as the Tigers were swept by the Orioles.
+Martinez finished the postseason with one double, two home runs, and five RBIs in three games as the Tigers were swept by the Orioles.

-2015 season
+2015

 On January 16, 2015, Martinez and the Tigers avoided arbitration when the two parties agreed on a one-year, $3 million contract for the 2015 season.
 On June 21, Martinez hit three home runs and had six RBIs in a game against the New York Yankees, becoming the first Tigers player to do so since Miguel Cabrera did it in May 2013.
 Martinez was awarded the AL Player of the Week award for the period ending July 5.
 He batted .458 (11 for 24) with six runs scored, four home runs, one double, and 10 RBIs in six games to win his second career weekly honor.
-He paced the Majors in slugging percentage (1.000) and total bases (24), and finished tied for first in home runs.
-Among AL leaders, he finished tied for first in on-base percentage (.500), second in RBI, third in batting average, tied for third in hits and tied for fourth in runs scored.
+He paced the Majors in slugging percentage (1.000) and total bases (24) and finished tied for first in home runs.
+Among AL leaders, he finished tied for first in on-base percentage (.500), second in RBIs, third in batting average, tied for third in hits, and tied for fourth in runs scored.
 On July 6, 2015, Martinez was named as a reserve for the American League at the 2015 All-Star Game.

-Martinez finished the season with a .282 batting average, and reached career highs of 33 doubles, 38 home runs and 102 RBI.
+Martinez finished the season with a .282 batting average and reached career highs of 33 doubles, 38 home runs, and 102 RBIs.
 His 38 home runs marked the third-highest total by a Tigers outfielder, trailing only Rocky Colavito's 45 in 1961 and Hank Greenberg's 41 in 1940.
 Martinez's 102 RBIs marked the most by a Tiger outfielder since Magglio Ordóñez drove in 103 in 2008.
 Martinez's 319 total bases ranked fifth among all AL hitters.
 His 109 runs created ranked eighth, and his .897 OPS ranked ninth.
 He had the highest percentage of hard-hit batted balls in the majors (42.8%).
 Following the 2015 season, Martinez was awarded his first career Silver Slugger Award.
 He was named the 2015 Tiger of the Year by the Detroit chapter of the Baseball Writers' Association of America.

 Martinez was also a finalist for his first Gold Glove Award in right field, but the award went to Kole Calhoun of the Angels.
 Martinez' 15 outfield assists tied for third in the AL, his .993 fielding percentage led all AL right fielders, and his 7.7 ultimate zone rating ranked second among AL right fielders.